New non-arithmetic complex hyperbolic lattices II: Subgroups of generated by three complex reflections

 Note that $\tau$ determines the angles, so we can list the solutions only by giving the values of $\tau$.
 Moreover, if $\tau$ corresponds to a solution, then clearly so do $\omega\tau$ and $\overline{\omega}\tau$, where $\omega=(-1+i\sqrt{3})/2$ is a primitive cube root of unity; in terms of our geometric motivaion, this corresponds to multiplying the group by a scalar matrix of order 3.
 Also, if $\tau$ is a solution, then so is $\overline{\tau}$, so in the list below we will only list one representative for complex conjugate pairs, and avoid repetitions coming from multiplying a given trace $\tau$ by a cube root of unity.

 Because of the fact that there are many solutions, Conway and Jones only list them up to obvious symmetry in the angles.
-As a consequence, the application~\cite{conwayjones} in this context requires quite a bit a lot of bookkeeping, and it is quite difficult to achieve it by hand.
+As a consequence, the application of~\cite{conwayjones} in this context requires a lot of bookkeeping, and it is quite difficult to achieve it by hand.

 It turns out there are two continuous families of solutions, given by